 A: We don't charge a sales fee.
 We don't think it's right to take a so called "front-end fee".
-Apart from the management fee, we don't think you should pay us anything unless we grow your investment.
+Apart from the management fee, we don't think you should pay us thing unless we grow your investment.

-Q: What is your justification for levying a performance fee?
+: What is your justification for levying a performance fee?
 I have several unit trusts, and they don't levy such a fee.

-A: The simple answer is that, as explained above, TGF has certain similarities to a hedge fund, and it is customary for hedge funds to have a fee structure of this type.
+A: The simple answer is that, as explained above, TGF has certain similarities to a edge fund, and it is customary for hedge have a fee structure of this type.
 Because of our ability to make money regardless of whether the market is going up or down, we expect to outperform the vast majority of unit trusts.

-But we don't just charge a performance fee because hedge funds do.
-We do it because it completely aligns our interests with yours.
-If we manage your investment well, we'll both make a good profit, even though you keep 80% of the gain compared to our 20%.
-If we perform badly, you obviously don't pay the fee at all.
-We're rewarded for success and penalised for failure.
+t we don't just charge a performance fee because e funds do.
+We do it because it completely aligns interests with yours.
+If we manage your investent well, we'll both make a good profit, even though you keep 80% of the gain compared to our

+20%.
+If we perform ba don't pay the fee at a varded for success and ised for failure.